llm-jp/llama-mimi/README.md

       --role rank --tee 3 -m torchtitan.train \
       --job.config_file config/llama3_2_1b_peoples_speech.toml
 ```
-This config trains Llama-Mimi-1.3B for 5,000 steps with a global batch size of 1,024 on 8 GPUs.
+This configuration trains Llama-Mimi-1.3B for 5,000 steps with a global batch size of 1,024 on 8 GPUs, taking about 8 hours.
 Training progress can be monitored with Weights & Biases (W&B).

 <div align="center">